wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization/index.md

 ### Two-phase process
 LLM inference is generally divided into two primary phases:
 * **Prefill Phase** (aka initialization phase): This phase involves processing the entire input sequence and constructing key-value (KV) caches for each decoder layer.
 Given the availability of all input tokens, this phase is amenable to efficient parallelization, particularly for long input contexts.
-* **Decode Phase** (aka generation phase):  In this phase, the LLM iteratively generates output tokens, using the previously generated tokens and the KV caches to compute the next token.
+* **Decode Phase** (aka generation phase): LLM iteratively generates output tokens, using the previously generated tokens and the KV caches to compute the next token.
 While the decoding process is sequential, it still involves matrix-vector operations that can be parallelized.

 A typical LLM inference server architecture[^ref-llm-arch] is illustrated in Figure 1.
 It includes:
 * **Query Queue Scheduler**: This component manages incoming queries and optimizes batching for efficient inference.